Vitamin D Deficiency Speeds Aging and Early Death

-The most recent study, led by Dr. Ellen Smit, an assistant professor at Oregon State, analyzed 4,731 adults over the age of 60 years old.
+The most recent study, led by Dr. Ellen Smit, an assistant professor at Oregon State University, analyzed 4,731 adults over the age of 60 years old.
 The study followed the adults for twelve years using data from the Third National Health and Nutrition Examination Survey.

 The researchers measured the adults’ levels of frailty, gauged by low body mass, exhaustion, general weakness, slower walking and reduced physical activity.